Voting is live for the Golden Joystick Awards 2020 nominations

 As an added bonus, everyone who votes can claim a free gaming ebook worth up to $22.99 / £12.99 from a selection including:

 In addition to the categories above, we look forward to adding our most-coveted award, Ultimate Game of the Year, to the public vote.
 This award goes live in the last two weeks of voting to allow you more time to play all the year's top games.
-We also have a number of critically-chosen categories to be revealed, including Lifetime Achievement (last year's winner was Sega legend Yu Suzuki), Best Performance, Breakthrough Award, and Outstanding Achievement.
+We will also be adding the Best New Streamer / Broadcaster in due course.
+In addition to the public votes, we have a number of critically-chosen categories to be revealed, including Lifetime Achievement (last year's winner was Sega legend Yu Suzuki), Best Performance, Breakthrough Award, and Outstanding Achievement.

 Here's GamesRadar+ content director Daniel Dawkins on the Golden Joystick Awards 2020: